 Family Visa Validity and Renewal in UAE

-The family visa in the UAE is typically issued for 1, 2, or 3 years, depending on the sponsor's visa type, profession, and employment contract.
+The UAE family visa is usually issued for 1 to 3 years, depending on the sponsor’s residence visa validity.
 The visa duration must align with the validity of the sponsor’s residency.

 To renew a family visa in the UAE, the sponsor must initiate the process before the visa expiry date to avoid fines or visa cancellation.
 The renewal process includes medical fitness tests, Emirates ID renewal, and updated tenancy contracts and salary certificates if required.